Five Tips for Preventing Mold and Mildew in Your Front Loader

 - Use a microfiber cloth for the final wipe

 Tip #4: Remove scale and detergent residue from your front loader or top loaderDetergent and scale residue are a prime food source for mold, and also put wear and tear on your washer.
 To prevent mold and extend the life of your front loading or top loading washer, I recommend descaling your washer periodically.
-And all it takes is a couple cups of plain old distilled white vinegar and a hot water wash cycle.
+And all it takes is a gallon of plain distilled white vinegar and a hot water wash cycle.
 Here’s how to descale and clean your front loading washer with vinegar in one easy step:

 - Turn off the washer and let the solution stand overnight